pradierh/coursera/IBM Data Analyst Certificat Professionnel/2_Excel Basics for Data Analysis/README.md

 [:trophy: My certification](./certification.pdf)

 ## Skills you'll gain
-`Data Science` `Spreadsheet` `Microsoft Excel` `Data Analysis` `Data Visualization (DataViz)`
+`Data Science` `Spreadsheet` `Microsoft Excel` `Data Analysis` `Pivot Table`

 ## What you'll learn

-Explain what Data Analytics is and the key steps in the Data Analytics process
+Display working knowledge of Excel for Data Analysis.

-Differentiate between different data roles such as Data Engineer, Data Analyst, Data Scientist, Business Analyst, and Business Intelligence Analyst
+Perform basic spreadsheet tasks including navigation, data entry, and using formulas.

-Describe the different types of data structures, file formats, and sources of data
+Employ data quality techniques to import and clean data in Excel.

-Describe the data analysis process involving collecting, wrangling, mining, and visualizing data
+Analyze data in spreadsheets by using filter, sort, look-up functions, as well as pivot tables.